i-sharma/i-sharma.github.io/_posts/2024-07-24-move-semantics-part1.md

 #### Copy Semantics

-How would the same work in case of a class? cpp offers control over how a class can be initialized and copied.
-It does so using *Constructor/Copy Constructor* and *Copy Assignment operator* respectively.
+How would the same work in case of a class?
+C++ offers control over how an object can be initialized using *Constructor* and how it can be copied using *Copy Constructor* and *Copy Assignment operator*.

 Suppose there's a class `DynamicArray`, which holds size `n` and pointer `ptr` to a valid contiguous memory location in heap of size `n`.